aws-samples/sample-coin-shell/test/test-scripts/env-utils.md

 Example: make util f=switch_local_environment

+## validate-current-environment or vce

+* Should exit with an error and print a detailed message if configurations for the current environment are invalid
+* Should print a success message if configurations for the current environment are valid

 ## validate-template-files or vtf

 * Should perform template resolution without leaving template files in a changed state